Reshma2760/Big-Data-Notes/All Linux notes.md

 in windows <br/>
 ping 8.8.8.8 -t <br/>

+### task manager in linux

+ps -ef <br/>
+ps -ef | grep-v root  - means it will ignore the root user values... <br/>

+### SUDO KILL COMMANDS

+sudo kill -9 process_id <br/>
+here, while running a processes in a shell script , the 1st number represents the particular child processes <br/>
+the 2nd no represents the parent process , be careful if u fill 2n no then it will forcely shut down the terminal also <br/>

 ### LS COMMANDS

 ls -lsrt * - means view the files and folders.<br/>